Healthy Lifestyle: 3 Keys to a Longer Life

 We all have our own vices, and as we age it can sometimes feel that we are stuck in our old ways or behaviors.
 But cutting out negative habits is something that we can (and should) do at any age.

-It’s easy to identify some bad habits, like smoking or lack of exercise, and the way to fight those kinds of behaviors are typically easier to identify.
+It’s easy to identify some bad habits, like smoking or lack of exercise, and the way to fight those kinds of behaviors is typically easier to identify.
 But what about the negative habits we don’t even realize we are doing?

 Many women may find themselves putting others’ needs as a priority before themselves.
 While giving back to others is an admirable quality and importance in relationships, we must remember that our own needs and wants are just as significant.

-It may feel selfish when we make ourselves a top priority, but ultimately investing in ourselves can help us to be better versions and ultimately provide us with more energy to give to others in return.
+It may feel selfish when we make ourselves a top priority, but ultimately investing in ourselves can help us to be a better version and ultimately provide us with more energy to give to others in return.
 As many bad habits may be a result of pushing off our own needs or coping mechanisms from spreading ourselves too thin, take a deeper look into anything that may be hindering your potential.

 We all strive to live longer lives.
 Doing so both beautifully and in health can make the years more worthwhile.
 Consider these components as you continue to age and you might be surprised with the extra level of fulfillment it can bring.